na-na-hi/renget/archive/cpu-lora.md

 ## Use your LoRA

 Obviously, you can just use llama.cpp's `main.exe` to run your LoRA.
-The command to do that would look something like `llama.cpp/main.exe --model the-model-you-downloaded.gguf --lora ggml-lora-LATEST-f32.gguf --prompt "The text you would like it to complete."`
+The command to do that would look something like:

+`llama.cpp\main.exe --model the-model-you-downloaded.gguf --lora ggml-lora-LATEST-f32.gguf --prompt "The text you would like it to complete."`

 If you're using something like [`koboldcpp`](https://github.com/LostRuins/koboldcpp), **in addition to specifying the base model you used for training**, you also need to pass it the output `ggml-lora-LATEST-f32.gguf` file in the UI under Lora, or using the command line `--lora ggml-lora-LATEST-f32.gguf`.
 Make sure you specify both the original model AND the LoRA.
 The LoRA will not work on its own.